1st Infantry Division (Philippines): History

+Established as the 1st Regular Division, Philippine Army was on 5 May 1936 to 9 April 1942 and stationed at Camp Murphy (now Camp Aguinaldo) in Quezon City, Rizal (now Metro Manila).
+The division was led by Brigadier General Mateo C. Capinpin (1938–1941) who created a formidable unit before the war started.
+However, due to the expansion of the Philippine Army, units are scattered to different sectors, and experienced soldiers are distributed to different emerging units to help train.
+General Capinpin himself was transferred to command the 21st Infantry Division as a reserve unit in northern Luzon.

 World War II

 1st Regular Division, Philippine Army during the Japanese Invasion

-The establishment of the 1st Regular Division, Philippine Army was on 5 May 1936 to 9 April 1942 and stationed at Camp Murphy (now Camp Aguinaldo) in Quezon City, Rizal (now Metro Manila).
+The division was reactivated in Fort McKinley, Rizal as part of BGen.
+George S. Parker's South Luzon Force in early December 1941 when the Japanese invasion has already commenced.
+Brigadier General Fidel V. Segundo (1941–1942) was tasked to lead the division throughout the war.
+With the 1st Infantry Regiment under Captain Alfredo M. Santos, PA, and the 3rd Infantry Regiment under Col. Kearie Lee Berry and reverted to Captain Santos until end of Bataan.
+2nd Infantry Regiment under LCol.
+Calixto Duque is in Mindanao and wasn't able to return which eventually became part of the Visayas-Mindanao Force of General Sharp.
+Col. Berry (receiving a temporary promotion to General) assumed command of the 1st Infantry Regiment and LCol.
+Albert Dumas commanded the 3rd Infantry Regiment until the Bataan campaign.

 The unit engaged in military operations in the Battle of Bataan from 1 – 9 January 9 April 1942 supporting the USAFFE military forces led by General Douglas MacArthur against the Imperial Japanese troops led by General Masaharu Homma.

-When the Battle of Bataan began in January 1942, the local troops of the PCA 1st Regular Division led by Brigadier General Mateo C. Capinpin (1938–1941) and Brigadier General Fidel V. Segundo (1941–1942) was sent to Bataan to augment the USAFFE forces against the Japanese.
-The battle lasted until April 1942.
+When General Douglas MacArthur implemented WPO-3 all forces of North Luzon and South Luzon moved to Bataan including the local troops of the PCA 1st Regular Division were sent to Bataan to augment the USAFFE forces against the Japanese.
+The Battle of Bataan started in January 9142 until April 1942 which lasted three months denying the Japanese plan to complete the invasion for 50 days.
+In Bataan leadership changed as LCol.
+Dennis P. Murphy assumed command of the 1st Infantry Regiment and the 3rd Infantry Regiment is now led by LCol.
+Leslie Lathrop.

 Before the fall of Bataan, Filipino troops and officers of the 1st Regular Division fought side by side with the USAFFE in Bataan, attacking Japanese troops along the Layac Line, Porac-Guagua Line, Abucay-Mauban Line, Battle of Trail 2, the Battle of the Pockets and the Battle of the Points before the invasion at Mount Samat on 3 April 1942.
 After the Battle of Bataan on 9 April 1942, the local forces under the PCA 1st Regular Division surrendered to the Japanese Imperial troops.
-The now infamous Death March commenced the following day with more than 78,000 Filipino and American POWs from Mariveles, Bataan to San Fernando, Pampanga and by train to Camp O'Donnell in Capas, Tarlac.
+The now infamous Death March commenced the following day with more than 78,000 Filipino and American POWs from Mariveles, Bataan to San Fernando, Pampanga, and by train to Camp O'Donnell in Capas, Tarlac.

-After the Fall of Bataan on 1942 by the surrendering troopers of the 1st Regular Division by the Japanese hands in Bataan.